Researching Early Detection of Deterioration in Elderly Residents (EDDIE+)

 Synopsis

-Why the research project is important
+Why the research project was important

 Over the last decade there has been a 31% increase in admissions to aged care services in Australia, and today more than 200,000 Australians call a residential aged care (RAC) facility home.
 Many of these residents are frail with escalating comorbidities and the priority for medical care is management rather than cure.
 However, this group are frequent users of hospital services, with admissions being stressful, costly and often unnecessary or preventable.

-What the research seeks to do
+What the research sought to do

 – Education and training of all nursing and care staff